Perga: Iron Age

 During the 2nd century AD there was a construction boom in the city, fueled by Pax Romana and excessive wealth.
 The city center was expanded to the South side of the city and new monuments were erected.
 Perga also had many philanthropists during the Roman Empire period who financed the construction of monumental structures.

 Under the Romans from the 1st to the 3rd century AD the town became a magnificent city with many impressive buildings.
 It became one of the most beautiful towns in Anatolia, competing with Side for the status of most important town in Pamphylia.
 Plancia Magna (d.
 122), daughter of the governor Marcus Plancius Varus, was the greatest benefactor and instigator of public buildings and was honoured with statues erected by the town council.
-She was also a priestess at the Artemis Temple and high priestess at the imperial cult.

-In 46 AD, according to the Acts of the Apostles, St. Paul journeyed to Perga, from there continued on to Antiocheia in Pisidia, then returned to Perga where he preached the word of God (Acts 14:25).
-Then he left the city and went to Attaleia.
+In 46 AD, according to the Acts of the Apostles, St. Paul journeyed to Perga.
+Paul and Barnabas came to Perge during their first missionary journey, but probably stayed there only a short time, and do not seem to have preached there; it was there that John Mark left Paul to return to Jerusalem.
+On his return from Pisidia, Paul preached at Perge.

 As the Cestrus silted up over the late Roman era, Perga declined as a secular city.
 In the first half of the 4th century, during the reign of Constantine the Great (324-337), Perga became an important centre of Christianity, which soon became the official religion of the Roman Empire.
 The city retained its status as a Christian centre in the 5th and 6th centuries.